Xqhare/neith/README.md

 let new_data_column1 = con.execute("new data testtable (column1 = 1, column2 = -2.04, column3 = true, column4 = text, column5 = (1.04, 2, false, more text))");
 let new_data_column2 = con.execute("new data testtable (column1 = 2, column2 = -2.04, column3 = true, column4 = text, column5 = (1.04, 2, false, more text))");
 ```

+### Connecting
+It is called with the `connection(path)` function, the returned type is the connection to the database.

+### Data interaction
+For data interaction of any kind the `execute()` function is used.
+It takes a `&str` as an argument and returns the appropriate data, a confirmation of success or error.
+Example syntax is explained above.

 #### Writing data